PWNFinance/gm_ethprague/README.md

 GM Week initiatives are happening all over the world whenever there is a large gathering of blockchain and cryptocurrencies enthusiasts around.
-The Rio GM is no different.
+The Amsterdam GM is no different.
-This is a voluntary initiative which was formed around the ETHPrague 2022 and which will provide an overview and support for all the blockchain technology related events happening in Rio between March 22nd and April 3th 2023.
+This is a voluntary initiative which was formed around the ETHPrague 2022 and which will provide an overview and support for all the blockchain technology related events happening in Amsterdam between May 15th and May 22nd 2023.

 Feel free to reach out contact@pwn.xyz if you have any questions.
 <br />